-Having good credit is one of the keys to financial freedom.
-With it, you’ll not only qualify for better rates from lenders, but it can even help you in landing an apartment or job since landlords and employers may use credit scores to make decisions about who to rent to and hire.
-A higher credit score indicates that you can manage your money and are a responsible borrower.
+Having a good credit score is one of the keys to financial freedom.
+With it, you’ll qualify for better interest rates from lenders on credit cards and loans.
+It can even help you land an apartment or job, since landlords and employers may use credit scores to decide who to rent to and hire.
+A higher credit score shows that you’re not just a responsible borrower, but that you also can participate inside society’s framework.
+In other words, you can be trusted to follow the rules.

-Your credit score is a numeric rating of your credit history as well as other related factors.
-It’s intended to convey to lenders and others how risky it might be to extend credit to you.
+Your credit score is a 3-digit number that rates your credit history and related factors—a measure of your creditworthiness.
+Its purpose is to let lenders and others know how risky it might be to extend credit to you.

 Five factors are used to determine your credit score:

-- Amount owed: How much debt do you currently owe?
-How does that compare to the amount of credit you have available to you?
-Learn more about your credit utilization ratio.
+- Amount owed: How much debt do you owe right now?
+How does it compare to your available credit?
+(That’s called your credit utilization ratio.)

 - Length of credit history: How long have you been managing credit?
 In other words, how much experience with credit do you have?

-- Newly opened credit accounts: How much of your debt is new?
+- New credit accounts: How much of your debt is new?
 Have you opened several new accounts in a short period of time?

-These 5 categories may be weighted differently depending on the type of score.
+These 5 categories may be weighed differently, depending on the type of score.

 A good first step is to look at your credit reports.
-Each major credit bureau—Equifax®, Experian® and TransUnion®—compiles information from lenders who have provided you credit.
-This information includes the number and types of credit accounts you use, how long they’ve been open and whether you’ve paid your bills on time.
-Your credit report is a summary of open and closed accounts, outstanding balances, recent inquiries and negative items (late/missed payments, bankruptcy, tax liens, etc.).
+Each major credit bureau—Equifax®, Experian® and TransUnion®—compiles information from lenders who have given you credit.
+The report shows the number and types of credit accounts you use, how long they’ve been open and whether you make on-time payments.
+Your credit report is a summary of open and closed accounts, outstanding balances, recent credit inquiries and negative items (late payments, missed payments, bankruptcy, tax liens, etc.).